Man-looking-at-the-camera-through-a-magnifying-glass

 Image by Skitterphoto at Pexels

-You need to use language your ideal customers can identify with and understand.
+By that, I mean you need to use language your ideal customers can identify with and understand.

 • Use the kind of language your customers are using themselves

-• Avoid using ‘inside’ words and jargon
+• Avoid using ‘insider’ words and jargon

 • Explain any industry terminology that may be unfamiliar to them